rsubra13/tethne/README.md

 *An orb-weaving spider in the genus [Tethneus](http://paleodb.org/?a=basicTaxonInfo&taxon_no=133881)*

 ## Collecting Web of Science data
-To use Tethne you need a Web of Science data file to work with.
+To use Tethne you need a Web of Science data file with which to work.
 One such file is docs/savedrecs.txt.
 This file was generated from the Web of Science by first following the Web of Science's recommended search "oil spill\* mediterranean" on the Web of Science tab of the Web of Knowledge service.

 ![alt text](https://github.com/erickpeirson/tethne/blob/python/docs/WebOfScienceSearch.png?raw=true "Web of Science Search")